Rebuilding the Heraclitus Vessel

 Facebook Twitter

 In 2014, Factum Arte got involved in the rebuilding of the ferro-concrete Research Vessel Heraclitus.
 The Heraclitus Vessel was designed and built by The Institute of Ecotechnics and launched in 1975 from Oakland, California.
 Since that time it has sailed around the world twice, conducted research about whales in the Antarctic and navigated the Amazon.
-It has sailed over 270,000 nautical miles through six oceans (all except the Arctic), continuously exploring the ancient tradition of sea people, with the aim to create a contemporary equivalent.
+It has sailed over 270,000 nautical miles through six oceans (all except the Arctic), continuously exploring the ancient tradition of sea people.

-This 25-metre long concrete Chinese junk has carried out important expeditions and captured the imagination of those interested in independent scientific research, exploration and cultural exchange.
+This 25-metre long concrete Chinese junk has carried out essential expeditions and captured the imagination of those interested in independent scientific research, exploration and cultural exchange.

 The Vessel Heraclitus

-After this long period of intensive usage, the boat is currently being rebuilt in Roses, Cataluña.
-Factum Arte has been working with Scan Lab Projects in London to prepare 3D visualisations of the hull to assist in the rebuilding process.
-A three dimensional model of the Research Vessel Heraclitus has been made from data captured with the FARO scanner.
+After this long period of intensive usage, the boat was rebuilt in Roses, Cataluña.
+Factum Arte worked with Scan Lab Projects in London to prepare 3D visualisations of the hull to assist in the rebuilding process.
+A three-dimensional model of the Research Vessel Heraclitus was made from data captured with a FARO scanner.
 Lauren Canales from Factum Arte then prefabricated new web frames for the boat and took them to Roses for installation.

 Pedro Miro and Arthur Prior from Factum Arte positioning the Faro scanner to record the interior of the boat